Alwinaop/P10/Python.md

 # 🐍 Ultimate Python Learning & Project Guide

-_A curated list of **100+ free resources** to learn Python, build projects, and join the community.
+_A curated list of **free resources** to learn Python, build projects, and join the community.
 Updated for 2025!_

 ---